D-Mastrocola/Chairs-R-Us/README.md

 # Chairs R Us
 An mockup ecommerce website for Chairs.
-Made with React and material-ui.

 ## Features
-- Commerce JS backend to retrieve products and handle cart info
+- Commerce JS handles all of the backend
+- Home page makes an API call to retrieve products
-- Stripe to handle payment
-- Material-UI for style
+- When you click the add to cart button it makes another api call to CommerceJS to add it to the cart.
+It returns a response and updates the cart icon amount in the top left corner.
+- When you click the cart icon using react routers it takes you the the cart page; Request Cart data from the commerceJS API then updates the page.
+You can add, subtract, remove, and/or completely empty the cart.
+- When you click checkout it calls the api asking for a checkout.
+It makes an api call for shipping price based on user input.
+Then using stripe you enter your card and when confrimed it sends an email confrimation and empties the cart